-Enable or disable the Pass/Fail test function and the default is "Off".
+Turn on or off the Pass/Fail test function and the default is "Off".
 When the function is enabled, the system changes to split-screen display.
 At this point, T2 and T3 are used for marking the upper and lower limits separately.